Intelligent Progress Rollup: How Rhythms Calculates Parent Progress

 Controlling Which Children Contribute

 Not every aligned child needs to contribute to parent progress.
 You control which children affect the parent's calculated progress.
+How you do this depends on whether your organization has custom weights enabled.

 When to enable contribution: